Becoming a member of the Association of Agritourism South Africa has several benefits:

 - Members receive a Website listing (ASA is not a booking site) with photographs.

 - AA speaks at many conferences to educate delegates on Agritourism.

 - Farmer members are assisted in unlocking the potential of Agritourism initiatives, thereby contributing to revenue generating opportunities

-- AA represents farmer members at trade shows.
+- ASA represents farmer members at trade shows.

-- AA communicates frequently with journalists about members.
+- ASA communicates frequently with journalists about members.

-- AA provides Educational monthly newsletters with tourism news/opportunities to members.
+- ASA provides Educational monthly newsletters with tourism news/opportunities to members.